Last Updated on

 Before, you go out hand-picking images from any of the above platforms, it is important that you read the terms of licensing for each.
 You will find that most of the stock images on the platform have no copyright restrictions and are licensed to be used under the creative commons public domain.
 Meaning you can use the image as you please without seeking permission.

 However, that may not be the case of every image and therefore, it is better the read the licensing agreement on the site before proceeding.

-Free pictures for websites & blogs: our conclusion
+Free pictures for websites and blogs conclusion

 That concludes our list.
 Most of the sites we have mentioned have a similar interface and an extensive library of images to choose from.
 All you have to do is search or browse through their categories.

 When using stock photos, there is a concern that most of the free images for websites will not appear as a snippet in the Google SERPs, but the images you find, edit, and use from Get Stencil aren’t considered to be stock photos since the platform gives you the option to edit and practically make the picture your own.